While many new iPhone SE 2 owners are having a good experience on iOS 13.7, others are running into trouble.

-The iOS 13.5.1 update is a small maintenance release with a short list of changes on board.
-It doesn’t bring any new features to the iPhone SE 2.
+iOS 13.7 is a small milestone release with a very short list of changes on board.
+It brings new features and bug fixes to the iPhone SE 2.

-If you’re currently running iOS 13.5.1, you’ll see the smallest version of the update.
-If you’re running an older version of iOS 13, like iOS 13.4.1, your iOS 13.5.1 will be bigger.
+If you’re currently running iOS 13.6.1, you’ll get the smallest version of the update.
+If you’re running an older version of iOS 13, like iOS 13.5.1, your iOS 13.7 update will be bigger.
 That’s because the features and fixes from the update(s) you skipped are baked into your upgrade.

-iOS 13.5.1 is reportedly running smoothly on Apple's new budget model.
+iOS 13.7 is running smoothly on Apple's budget iPhone.
 This doesn't come as much of a surprise given that the device is powered by the same processor that's in the iPhone 11.

 We haven't heard about any widespread issues with connectivity (Wi-Fi, Bluetooth), but we have heard about two performance issues that are potentially related to iOS.

-Some iPhone SE 2 users are running into battery life problems and some users are running into problems with one or more of their applications.
+Some iPhone SE 2 users are running into battery life problems and some users are running into problems with their applications.

-If you own an iPhone SE 2 and you're having issues with an application, check for an update.
-Most developers roll out a constant stream of updates and they could help.
+If you own an iPhone SE 2 and you're having issues with an app, check for an update.
+Most developers roll out a consistent stream of updates and they could help.

-If you need more feedback about iOS 13.5.1, check out our list of reasons to, and not to, install the iOS 13.5.1 update right now.
+If you need more feedback about iOS 13.7, check out our list of reasons to, and not to, install the update right now.

 You'll also want to have a look at our iOS 13.7 walkthrough.